 circaid®: inspired by nature

-The idea and development of circaid products is founded upon the giraffe, the tallest animal in the world.
+The idea and development of circaid products are founded upon the giraffe, the tallest animal in the world.
 The founder, Frank Shaw, created the first inelastic compression device based upon the anatomy of the giraffe leg.

 In contrast to humans, the skin of giraffes does not expand on the legs.1 Due to the high density of inelastic collagen fibers and the relatively thick top layer of skin, the tissue pressure of giraffes is increased, promoting lymphatic and venous return flow.
 Giraffes thus carry permanent natural compression.2